What if I die with less than two years and I have not purchased earlier qualification for benefits?

 For historical reasons the pension paid to your spouse may be less than half of your pension.
 For example female members who began scheme service before April 1988 and have not elected to include the pre 1988 service for the spouse pension will have provided for less than half of their pension.

 Children’s pensions are payable to children under 17 years of age.
-A child’s pension may continue after age 17 up to the age of 23 provided the child is in full time education.
+A child’s pension may continue after age 17 provided the child is in full time education but not normally beyond the age of 23.

 Normally the pension would be payable to the children of the deceased member.
 However, there is provision in the pension scheme rules for children’s pensions to be paid to certain children that are related to and who were financially dependent upon the member prior to his death.